LaurentVeyssier/end-to-end-order-management-agentic-workflow/README.md

 - Improved definitions of inventory references
   - Improved inventory reference labels with product types, sizes, finishes and grades. e.g. "A4 glossy paper" or "A4 printer paper", "recycled kraft paper envelopes"
-  - clearer princing for different sizes e.g glossy paper has a unique price independent of the size
+  - clearer pricing for different sizes e.g glossy paper has a unique price independent of the size

 - Improved parsing of customer orders (most critical point of the workflow)